Synthesis of Infinite State Systems: Unbounded degree games

 The following section continues the investigation of the following problem: \begin{prob} Let $\mathcal{M}$ be a structure, and $G$ a parity game definable in $\mathcal{M}$.
 Are there $\mathcal{M}$-definable uniform memoryless winning strategies? \end{prob} In section \ref{SectionBoundedOutDegree}, we've seen one case in which the answer is positive - when $\mathcal{M}$ has the selection property and $G$ has bounded degree (Corollary \ref{boundedDegree}).

-In the following section we consider unbounded degree games, and present a general scheme for finding definable strategies in $\mathcal{M}$-definable unbounded degree games: \begin{enumerate} \item Represent the game by a bounded degree game defined in a copying of $\mathcal{M}$. \item Find definable uniform memoryless winning strategies for the representing game. \item Transfer these strategies into winning strategies for the original game. \end{enumerate} As long as $\mathcal{M}$ has the selection property, step (2) may be performed.
-Step (3) may always be performed.
-However, step (1) -- representation by a bounded degree game -- is harder.
+In the following section we consider unbounded degree games, and present a general scheme for finding definable strategies in $\mathcal{M}$-definable unbounded degree games: \begin{enumerate} \item Represent the game by a bounded degree game defined in a copying of $\mathcal{M}$. \item Find definable uniform memoryless winning strategies for the representing game. \item Transfer these strategies into winning strategies for the original game. \end{enumerate} As long as $\mathcal{M}$ has the selection property, section \ref{SectionBoundedOutDegree} guarantees that step (2) may be performed, whereas step (3) does not require any new techniques.
+In the following section we will explain how to perform step (1).

 In order to construct the required representation, we introduce the notion of definability by regular expressions.
 We use this notion to represent by bounded out degree games all unbounded degree games defined in $(\alpha,<,\bp)$ for $\alpha$ an ordinal below $\omega^\omega$, and also to represent games defined in $\mathcal{T}_k$ expanded by parameters.
 Our main technical result follows (Theorem \ref{MainDefStrategy}).

 The structure of the section is as follows:

 In subsection \ref{representationSub} the notion of representation is defined, and in particular the notion of copy representation, in which an $\mathcal{M}$-definable game is represented in a copying of $\mathcal{M}$.
 Variants of this notion appear implicitly in the literature (see e.g. \cite{BrutschT22,CachatWaluk}).
 Although we're only interested in representing games, the challenging part is representing their graphs.